khakhalin/notes/papers/Olah2017visualization.md

 _They then have a really cool summary of previous attempts at regularization_

-Two winners in terms of interpretability seem to be #gan (make images generated instead of directly optimized; _do they gradient-descent the latent representation or something?_) and **Transformation robustness**, perhaps together with high-frequency penalization. **Transformation robustness** means that the signal still activates the network strongly even if it is slightly perturbed via stochastir jitter, rotation, and scaling.
+Two winners in terms of interpretability seem to be #gan (make images generated instead of directly optimized; _do they gradient-descent the latent representation or something?_) and **Transformation robustness**, perhaps together with high-frequency penalization. **Transformation robustness** means that the signal still activates the network strongly even if it is slightly perturbed via stochastic jitter, rotation, and scaling.
 Like some sort of a few-pixels-scale probabilistic spatial invariance.

 Next idea: maybe optimize not in the space of images, but in a different basis, like a Fourier basis?
 This won't change the position of minima, but the direction of the gradient will be different (aka **gradient preconditioning**) and it helps a lot to avoid "bad" minima, and find "good" ones.